JRLeGM1L/WebAssignToD2L/README.md

-Please read.

 These programs were designed to create a file to be uploaded to D2L with the student's WebAssing grades.
-I am sharing this file hoping that it will make the rather tedious process of updating the D2L gradebook with WebAssign scores a bit faster.
-During the Spring 2024 semester, I used this software and it made my life easier.
-That being said, the programs were not created with the intention of sharing, and therefore they are not very robust.
-They worked for me and I am sharing the 'as is'.

 Here are a few points to note.

 1. The programs run well on a Unix or Linux machine.
 I did not bother to try them on a Windows machine and